UChi-ComPy23/ProjectTemplate/README.md

 This repository will contain your course project.
 You should keep the repository organized by putting all your source code into the package `src`, put all of your tests in the package `test`, and put your examples and the code you use to run everything in examples in `examples`.

 ## Checkpoint Report

 In addition to the code you will write, you should prepare a preliminary report.
 This can either be a PDF or a file which can be viewed in a web browser.
 Put your report in the `doc/checkpoint` folder in the repository, which should contain any files and figures, as well as instructions to generate the PDF or html files (if they are generated from LaTeX, Markdown, etc.)

-Your report should have 6 sections.
+Your report should have the following sections.
-1. A brief introduction to the project.
-Cite any other resources that contribute to your discussion.
+1. A brief introduction to the topic of your project.
+Cite any resources that contribute to your discussion.
 2. An introduction to the numerical methods or packages that you will use in your project, and notation you will use.
-Cite any other resources that contribute to your discussion.
+Cite any resources that contribute to your discussion.
 3. A brief description of how you are structuring the Python package `src`.
-4. A description of what tests you have done to verify your implementation.
+4. A description of what tests are in `test`.
-5. Report on your preliminary investigations.
+5. Report on your preliminary investigations into the effectiveness of your method.
 6. Your proposed variations/improvements for the final project.

 Section 1 should not be very long.
 Efforts should be made to keep section 2 concise, but its length will depend on your project.
 Section 3 should be very brief (about 1 paragraph).
+Section 4 does not need to be very detailed, and you don't need to tell us about successful tests.
 Section 5 should include several figures.

-Section 6 should include 1 proposed variation for each member of the group (e.g. a group of 3 should propose 3 variations).
+Section 6 should include your proposed variation(s) and extension(s) for the project.
 You should have subsections for each proposed variation which include the following information:
 1. What questions you want to answer in the final report, and how you would try to answer these questions using simulations.
 2. Any changes to the code in the variation
 3. If you are using data, where you will obtain the data